IBM/AutoXAI4Omics/MANUAL.md

     * "autolgbm", LightGBM with automatic Hyper Parameter Optimization implemented.
 User can change the default settings in the example config file at `autolgbm_config`.
 "Timeout" is in minutes.
     * "autokeras",  An AutoML system based on Keras for automatic tuning of neural networks available at https://autokeras.com.
 User can change the default settings in the example config file at `autokeras_config`. "time_left_for_this_task" and "per_run_time_limit" are in minutes.
     * "autosklearn", An automated machine learning toolkit for algorithm selection and hyperparameter tuning.
 It leverages recent advantages in Bayesian optimization, meta-learning and ensemble construction.
 Available at https://automl.github.io/auto-sklearn/master/.
 User can change the default settings in the example config file at `autosklearn_config`.
-    * "autogluon", AutoGluon automates machine learning tasks enabling you to easily achieve strong predictive performance, similar to autosklearn.
-User can change the default settings in the example config file at `autogloun_config`.
-Time limits is in minutes.
 * `scorer_list`: Specify the scoring measures to be used to analyse the models(these are defined in `models.py`).
     * For classification tasks: "acc" (accuracy), "f1" (f1-score), "prec" (precision), "recall"
     * For regression tasks: "mse" (mean squared error), "mean_ae" (mean absolute error), "med_ae" (median absolute error), "rmse" (root mean square error)